 Our business is subject to the risk of the occurrence of catastrophic events.
 Our insurance policies are issued to and held by a large number of policyholders throughout the United States in relatively low-face amounts.
 Accordingly, it is unlikely that a large portion of our policyholder base would be affected by a single natural disaster.
-However, our insurance operations could be exposed to the risk of catastrophic mortality, caused by events such as a pandemic, an act of terrorism, or another event that causes a large number of deaths or injuries across a wide geographic area.
-These events could have a material adverse effect on our results of operations in any period and, depending on their severity and geographic scope, could also materially and adversely affect our financial condition.
+However, our insurance operations could be exposed to the risk of catastrophic mortality or morbidity, caused by events such as a pandemic, hurricane, earthquake, or man-made catastrophes, including acts of terrorism or war, which may produce significant claims in larger areas, especially those that are heavily populated.

-The extent of losses from a catastrophe is a function of both the total number of policyholders in the area affected by the event and the severity of the event.
-Pandemics, hurricanes, earthquakes, and manmade catastrophes, including terrorism and war, may produce significant claims in larger areas, especially those that are heavily populated.
 Claims resulting from natural or man-made catastrophic events could cause substantial volatility in our financial results for any fiscal quarter or year and could materially reduce our profitability or harm our financial condition.